thepanacealab/covid19_twitter/README.md

 5/21/20 - Daily data (under the /dailies/ folder) has been added for 5/20 and 5/19, note that some tweets will bleed into the following day due to different timezones captured.

 5/19/20 - Daily data (under the /dailies/ folder) has been added for 5/18 and 5/17, note that some tweets will bleed into the following day due to different timezones captured.

-5/17/20 - Version 10.0 of the dataset has been released.
-It can be found in: https://doi.org/10.5281/zenodo.3723939.
-This incorporates all the dailies until 5/16 and version 9.0 of the dataset PLUS ~1.5 million tweets contributed by: Katya Artemova (NRU HSE) and Elena Tutubalinа (KFU).
-Dailies have been added for 5/14, 5/15, and 5/16 in the dailies folder.
-We made it to 309 Million tweets in this version of the dataset.

-5/14/20 - Daily data (under the /dailies/ folder) has been added for 5/12 and 5/13, note that some tweets will bleed into the following day due to different timezones captured.

-5/12/20 - Daily data (under the /dailies/ folder) has been added for 5/10 and 5/11, note that some tweets will bleed into the following day due to different timezones captured.

-5/10/20 - Version 9.0 of the dataset has been released.
-It can be found in: https://doi.org/10.5281/zenodo.3723939.
-This incorporates all the dailies until 5/9 and version 8.0 of the dataset.
-Dailies have been added for 5/7, 5/8, and 5/9 in the dailies folder.
-We made it to 283 Million tweets in this version of the dataset.

 # Covid-19 Twitter chatter dataset for scientific use